tuckertwo/csci221-hw08/README.md

 The authoritative specification of the Huffman class and its methods can be found in `huffman.hh`.

+The Huffman tree is re-computed for every byte, so the compression and decompression processes take quite some time.
+Furthermore, the adaptive Huffman encoding algorithm implemented here cannot be parallelized.
+For the *Tale of Two Cities* example below,
+`encoder` took 38 minutes 25 seconds to encode the file on my laptop.

 # Compiling and Testing
 The compilation process for this library is fairly standard;
 use the included `Makefile` directly.